Virgin Galactic Space Plane Reaches New Heights In Test Flight

 Virgin Galactic, which describes itself as the "world's first commercial spaceline," designed the VSS Unity to carry two pilots and six passengers into space to experience a few minutes of weightlessness.

 The Unity works by first being carried by the larger VMS Eve aircraft.
-Both planes reached a height 46,500 feet Thursday before the Unity had a "clean release" and the pilots "lit the spaceship's rocket motor, before pulling up into a near vertical climb and powering towards the black sky at 2.47 times the speed of sound," according to The Spaceship Company, a subsidiary of Virgin Galactic.
+Both planes reached a height 46,500 feet Thursday before the Unity had a "clean release" and the pilots "lit the spaceship's rocket motor, before pulling up into a near vertical climb and powering towards the black sky at 2.47 times the speed of sound," according to The Spaceship Co., a subsidiary of Virgin Galactic.

 After reaching its intended height, the company says the Unity glides down and lands without propulsion.
 It landed safely at a facility in Mojave, Calif., on Thursday.